 The 17th century Dutch painting collection is one of the finest in Europe.
 Down below, in the basements of the modern art section, you'll see Fauvism to Expressionism and onto Surrealism.

 In the sculpture section you'll find works by Wouters, Anthoons, Strebelle, Long, etc. as well as Miro, Dali, Boltanski or Picasso in the adjacent room.

 The Brussels of the Arts is teeming with originals: the Antoine Wierz Museum - Royal Museums for Fine Arts (IXELLES) or to the little Museum of Ixelles (IXELLES).

 A little later, you can visit Victor Horta's masterful doings.
-The Horta Museum (SAINT-GILLES) in Saint-Gilles where he designed down to the tiniest detail.
+The Horta Museum, an Art Nouveau gem in Brussels (SAINT-GILLES) in Saint-Gilles where he designed down to the tiniest detail.

 Art Nouveau in Brussels at the turn of the century is dazzling with mesmerising furnishings and ornamentation.
 Van de Velde, Hankar or Van Rysselberghe are other architects of this prolific time, permeating the city with their imagination and technical mastery.

 Don't miss the Contretype Photography Museum at the Hannon House (SAINT-GILLES), the former Old England shop (now the MIM - The Musical Instruments Museum (BRUXELLES), or the Belgian Comic Strip Centre - BCSC (BRUXELLES).

 The 9th art